akhepcat/hamnets/README.md

 # INSTALL
   hamnets requires a basic perl instance, and hamlib with rigctl.

+  You'll also need to install some additional modules:  DateTime, Date::Parse, Date::Format, Time::Local

   clone the repository onto your computer

   Either place a copy of the script into a directory in your PATH (~/bin, /usr/local/bin, etc.)